 publication, author agrees to resolve queries from editors in a timely

 • Winning entries will be copy edited in Fall 2015 by

 students in an editing workshop.
 Books will be released in Spring 2016,

 sold in the USF bookstore, and published online via Gleeson Library’s

 Digital Collections.
 Back issues are available online at

 • Publication rights remain with the authors.

-mention recipients will be announced over Summer 2013.
+mention recipients will be announced during Summer 2015.